-Join Caleb Smith for an in-depth discussion in this video What is Django?, part of Up and Running with Python and Django.
+Join Caleb Smith for an in-depth discussion in this video What is Django?, part of Learning Python and Django.

 - What is Django?
 Looking at the official djangoproject.com website, it describes Django as a high-level Python Web framework that encourages rapid development and clean, pragmatic design.
 This raises the question, what is a web framework?
 A web framework is a collection of tools used to build websites or web apps.
 The tools that Django comes with are object-relational mapping, called an ORM, which helps make database queries.
 Django also comes with URL routing, which helps determine what logic to follow depending on the URL of a web request.